djc/askama/book/src/filters.md

 ### linebreaks

-Replaces line breaks in plain text with appropriate HTML
+Replaces line breaks in plain text with appropriate HTML.

-A single newline becomes an HTML line break <br> and a new line followed by a blank line becomes a paragraph break <p>.
+A single newline becomes an HTML line break `<br>` and a new line followed by a blank line becomes a paragraph break `<p>`.

 ```
 {{ "hello\nworld\n\nfrom\naskama"|linebreaks }}